Georgia Sports Betting

 Recommended resource to help you bet smartly on baseball in Georgia:

-Soccer Betting in Georgia
+MLS Betting in Georgia

 Atlanta United FC

 This is the newest professional sports franchise in Atlanta after being founded in 2014 and named an expansion team to the MLS in 2017.
-This team quickly became a fan-favorite and has set several league records in both average attendance and highest single-match attendance.
+This team quickly became a fan favorite and has set several league records in both average attendance and highest single-match attendance.
 It took the club just two years to secure its first title, winning the MLS Cup in 2018.
 It is Atlanta's first major sports championship since the Braves in 1995.

 Atlanta United has since lost several key players and its head coach since the 2018 championship win.
 Star Josef Martinez also missed last season with an injury as the club struggled mightily.
 Atlanta United plays their home games at Mercedes-Benz Stadium and are coached by Gabriel Heinze.